Global Internship in Chile:

 The Global Education office has partnered with UANDES International Relations Office

 to place students in an unpaid two-month summer internship program.
-Students work five days per week and gain valuable global work experience and professional skills in various industry fields, while also earning Mason credit.
-Internship placements are driven by a student’s interests, area of study, internship availability, and location.
+Students work five days per week and gain valuable global work experience and professional skills in the UANDES International Relations office while also earning Mason credit.

 Why Intern at UANDES: